Arksine/moonraker/docs/installation.md

   Force an overwrite of Moonraker's systemd script.
 By default the the systemd script will not be modified if it exists.
 - `-a <alias>`:
-  The alias used for this instance of Moonraker.
-Moonraker uses this option when determining the file names for the configuration file, log file, secrets file, etc.  This option is also used to name Moonraker's systemd service unit and enviroment file.
+  The installer uses this option to determine the name of the service to install.
+If `-d` is not provided then this options will also be used to determine the name of the data path folder.
 If omitted this defaults to `moonraker`.
 - `-d <path to data folder>`:
   Specifies the path to Moonraker's data folder.
 This folder organizes files and directories used by moonraker.
 See the `Data Folder Structure` section for details.
-If omitted this defaults to `$HOME/<alias>_data`,
+If omitted this defaults to `$HOME/printer_data`.
-  ie: `/home/pi/moonraker_data`.
 - `-c <path to configuration file>`
   Specifies the path to Moonraker's configuation file.
-By default the configuration is expected at `<data_folder>/config/<alias>.conf`. ie:
+By default the configuration is expected at `<data_folder>/config/moonraker.conf`. ie:
-  `/home/pi/moonraker_data/config/moonraker.conf`.
+  `/home/pi/printer_data/config/moonraker.conf`.
 - `-l <path to log file>`
    Specifies the path to Moonraker's log file.
-By default Moonraker logs to `<data_folder>/logs/<alias>.log`. ie:
+By default Moonraker logs to `<data_folder>/logs/moonraker.log`. ie:
-  `/home/pi/moonraker_data/logs/moonraker.log`.
+  `/home/pi/printer_data/logs/moonraker.log`.
 - `-z`:
   Disables `systemctl` commands during install (ie: daemon-reload, restart).
   This is useful for installations that occur outside of a standard environment